Are you Ready to Return to Intense Exercise Postpartum?

 Things like resistance bands, dumbbells, kettlebells, working your way back to the barbell.
 What does control mean?
 Moving with good form, not having pain or symptoms during or after the movements.

 I have an entire 8 week program that will walk you through those foundational movements and regaining strength.
-It’s called Rebuild and you can learn more about it HERE.
+It’s called The Postpartum Athlete and you can learn more about it HERE.

-3️⃣Last comes intensity and its best added back into your fitness routine incrementally.
+3️⃣Last comes intense exercise postpartum and its best added back into your fitness routine incrementally.

 A few examples of how to do that: